Ultraplot/ultraplot/docs/why.rst

   see :ref:`this page <ug_rc>`.
 * For more on changing settings, see :ref:`this page <ug_config>`.
-* For more on ultraplot settings, see :ref:`this page <ug_rcultraplot>`.
+* For more on UltraPlot settings, see :ref:`this page <ug_rcultraplot>`.
 * For more on meta settings,
   see :ref:`this page <ug_rcmeta>`.